Henry Norris, 1st Baron Norreys: Royal friendship

 In 1553, Henry was among the King's gentlemen who witnessed the device settling the crown upon Lady Jane Grey.
 After the succession crisis, Queen Mary did not hold this act against him, approving his appointment as the butler of Poole later in that same year.
 In 1554, he was assigned to guard Princess Elizabeth at Woodstock.
 Elizabeth believed his father had died for his loyalty to her mother, Queen Anne, and brought him and his wife into her trusted circle, where he would stay for the remainder of his life.

 In November 1565, on the occasion of the third marriage of Ambrose Dudley, Earl of Warwick, another member of Elizabeth's trusted circle, Henry participated in a tournament in the Queen's presence.

 Elizabeth visited the couple at their estate Rycote, Oxfordshire, on numerous occasions; in September 1566 on her return from Oxford, during which she knighted Henry; in 1568, 1570, 1572, and in September 1592, on another journey from Oxford.
 Upon the death of their son, Sir John Norreys, who was a distinguished soldier in Elizabeth's armies, the queen sent a stately letter of condolence to "my own dear crow", as the Queen still affectionately called Margery.

 Later career

 In 1561, Norris was made High Sheriff of Oxfordshire and Berkshire.
 In the autumn of 1566, he was appointed Ambassador to France by the queen.
+In March 1567, Charles IX of France showed him a new lodging in a French palace.
+Norris observed a painting of the fortress town of Newhaven or Ambleteuse, and a Latin inscription claiming the English had captured it by a trick.
+Norris complained and was told the King and his mother Catherine de' Medici had not noticed this, and could not read Latin.
+The inscription was changed to read that the English had taken the town by force of arms.

-He was recalled in August 1570 and replaced by Sir Francis Walsingham.
+Elizabeth I wondered if he and his wife would be able to recruit a French tailor to serve her in England.
+William Cecil requested French books including architectural works by Philibert de l'Orme.
+Norris was recalled from France in August 1570 and replaced by Sir Francis Walsingham.
 By way of recompense for his services abroad, he was summoned to the House of Lords, as Baron Norreys of Rycote, on 8 May 1572.

 In October 1596, Henry was created Lord Lieutenant of Oxfordshire.
 He already held the same office for Berkshire.